 Entrepreneurs: Kelly Oriard and Callie Christensen

-Each Slumberkin is developed around a social skill and has an accompanying Sleepytime Rhyme and keepsake Affirmation Card.
+Each Slumberkin has a keepsake Affirmation Card and an accompanying Sleepytime Rhyme and it is developed around a social skill.
 Their mission is to provide parents or caregivers with resources that promote positive skills, while being the cutest, snuggle-worthy best friends for little ones.

 |$300,000 for 10%||$300,000 for 20%||Daymond John|